 Getting started with Plandek – using metrics to understand the health of your delivery capability

-Mining data from multiple toolsets used across the SDLC creates a unique perspective, enabling Plandek to identify bottlenecks and opportunities for improvement throughout the design, development, integration, test, and deployment processes.
+Mining data from multiple toolsets used across the SDLC creates an unique perspective, enabling Plandek to identify bottlenecks and opportunities for improvement throughout the design, development, integration, test and deployment processes.

 Creating a hierarchy of simple metrics that everyone understands